 The Australian War Memorial

-has a copy of the King Edward’s Horse headdress badge (KK 1507) which is in die-struck, white metal with a slider marked JR Gaunt and Sons.
+has a copy of the King Edward’s Horse headdress badge (KK 1507) which is in die-struck, white metal with a slider marked JR. GAUNT.LONDON in a large font.
+An example of a Gaunt marked copy of teh KEH badge is shown in Figure 315.
 Frederick Wilkinson in his book 'Cavalry and Yeomanry Badges of the British Army 1914'

 Other copies of this badge can be found in die-struck, gilding metal and either lacking the voids around the central shield and within the Crown.
 On some gilding metal copies the voids in and around the crown look as if they have been drilled as they are circular holes rather than the irregular shaped voids on original badges.